jeden-/mtquant/docs/rl-agents.md

 ## Overview

 The MTQuant RL Agent system uses Proximal Policy Optimization (PPO) to train intelligent trading agents that can adapt to changing market conditions.
-Each agent is specialized for a specific instrument (XAUUSD, BTCUSD, etc.) and learns optimal trading strategies through interaction with a realistic trading environment.
+Each agent is specialized for a specific instrument (EURUSD, GBPUSD, USDJPY, XAUUSD, WTIUSD, SPX500, NAS100, US30) and learns optimal trading strategies through interaction with a realistic trading environment.

 ## Architecture